Taiping Heavenly Kingdom: Crisis during Qing dynasty

-History and background
+History

 Early establishments

 The Jintian Uprising began in 1850 in Guangxi.
 On 11 January 1851 (the 11th day of the first lunar month), incidentally Hong Xiuquan's birthday, Hong declared himself "Heavenly King" of a new dynasty, the "Heavenly Kingdom of Great Peace".
 After minor clashes, the violence escalated into the uprising in February 1851, in which a 10,000-strong rebel army routed and defeated a smaller Qing force.
 Feng Yushan was to be the strategist of the rebellion and the administrator of the kingdom during its early days, until his death in 1852.

 In 1853, the Taiping forces captured Nanjing, making it their capital and renaming it Tianjing ('heavenly capital').
 Hong converted the office of the Viceroy of Liangjiang into his Palace of Heavenly King.
 Since Hong claimed he had been instructed in his dream to exterminate all Manchu "demons", the rebels set out to kill the entire Manchu population.
 When Nanjing was occupied, the Taiping rebels went on a rampage, burning 40,000 Manchus to death within the city.
 They first killed all the Manchu men, and then the Manchu women and Manchu children were burned to ashes.

-At its height, the Heavenly Kingdom controlled south China, centred on the fertile Yangtze River Valley.
+At its height, the Heavenly Kingdom controlled southern China, centred on the fertile Yangtze River Valley.
 Control of the river meant that the Taiping could easily supply their capital.
 From there, the Taiping rebels sent armies west into the upper reaches of the Yangtze, and north to capture Beijing, the capital of the Qing dynasty.
 The attempt to take Beijing failed.